project-gutenberg-redesign/gutenberg.org/README.md

 We gave gutenberg.org a much improved, modern design.
 Because nothing should distract from the core-element of the site - the books.

-If you open a website to read a book, you want to get there as quick as possible.
+If you open a website to read a book, you want to get reading as quick as possible.
 Thats why we also added a new kind of search: Simply fill in the sentence

 "I want to read ... "

-with whatever you like, be it the genre, the author, release date or reading time and if you know already exactly what you want just type it in and it'll get you there instantly.
+with whatever you like, be it the genre, the author, release date or reading time.
+And if you know already exactly what you want, just type it in and it'll get you there instantly.
 Given its importance, we placed the search as a prominent element, capturing the users attention immediatly.